top of page

 • Hire a mechanic or experienced cruiser to provide 1:1 lessons

-• Self-educate by reading books, the service manual and watching relevant YouTube tutorials from knowledgeable individuals
+• Self-educate by reading books and watching relevant YouTube tutorials from knowledgeable individuals

 • Assist other cruisers in servicing their engines to learn how they do it